irrdnet/irrd/docs/users/mirroring.rst

 .. caution::
     Each time ``irrd_load_database`` is called, all existing journal entries for the source are discarded, as they may no longer be complete.
-    This breaks any ongoing NRTM mirroring by third parties.
+    This breaks any ongoing NRTMv3 mirroring by third parties.
     This only applies if loading was successful.

 Performance